19hours/sg-statutes/Acts/Patents Act.md

 and anything done by virtue of this section shall not amount to an infringement of the patent.

-[19/2004 wef 01/07/2004]
+[19/2004]

 (2) For the purposes of this section and section 57 —

-(a) any use of an invention for the supply to the government of any country outside Singapore, in pursuance of any agreement or arrangement between the Government of Singapore and the government of that country, of articles required for the defence of that country shall be deemed to be a use of the invention for a public non-commercial purpose; and;
+(a) any use of an invention for the supply to the government of any country outside Singapore, in pursuance of any agreement or arrangement between the Government of Singapore and the government of that country, of articles required for the defence of that country shall be deemed to be a use of the invention for a public non-commercial purpose; and

-(c) the power of the Government or any party authorised by the Government to do anything in accordance with this section shall not, in the case of a patent relating to an integrated circuit, extend to sale of the invention to the public.
+(b) the power of the Government or any party authorised by the Government to do anything in accordance with this section shall not, in the case of a patent relating to an integrated circuit, extend to sale of the invention to the public.

-[40/95]
+[40/95; 19/2004]

 (3) The purchaser of any article sold in the exercise of the powers conferred by this section, and any person claiming through the purchaser, shall have power to deal with it in the same manner as if the patent were held on behalf of the Government.

-[61

 [40/95]

 (4) In this section, “integrated circuit” means a product, in its final or an intermediate form, in which the elements, at least one of which is an active element, and some or all of the interconnections are integrally formed in and on, or in or on, a piece of material and which is intended to perform an electronic function.

-[19/2004 wef 01/07/2004]
+[19/2004]

 ### Rights of third parties in respect of Government use

 57\.—(1) In relation to —

 (a) anything done in accordance with section 56 by the Government or any party authorised in writing by the Government; or

-[19/2004 wef 01/07/2004]

 (b) anything done to the order of the Government —